pedroth/nabladown.js/README.md

 The main dependencies are:

 - Parser.js
-- Render.js (includes basic renderer, no styles are added)
+- Render.js (basic renderer, with no styles are added)
-- PRender.js (includes renderer with code highlight)
+- PRender.js (renderer with specific code highlight)

+> For mathematical formulas, katex.css style is needed!

 ## Via [HTML](https://jsfiddle.net/wo3fb6hd/1/)